Antiviral (film)

+Antiviral is a 2012 science fiction body horror film written and directed by Brandon Cronenberg in his feature-length directorial debut, from a script which had been partially adapted in 2008 as a short film, Broken Tulips.
+The film stars Caleb Landry Jones as an employee of a facility that sells diseases harvested from celebrities.

 Plot

 Syd March is employed by Lucas Clinic, a company which purchases viruses and other pathogens from celebrities, then purposefully infects paying fans who desire a connection with their idols.
 The company puts a copy protection on its products, which render the pathogens incommunicable after infecting a client.
 The pathogens supplied by Hannah Geist, Lucas Clinic's exclusive celebrity, are extremely popular.
 Syd March's colleague, Derek Lessing, is responsible for directly harvesting them from Hannah.

 To make extra money, Syd steals pathogens from the lab, bypasses the copy protection with a stolen console, and uses himself as an incubator.
 He then passes the pathogens to Arvid to sell on the black market.
 Arvid works at Astral Bodies, a celebrity meat market providing meat grown from the cells of celebrities.

 After Derek is caught smuggling and arrested, Syd is tasked to replace him to harvest a pathogen from Hannah, who has recently fallen ill.
 After taking a blood sample from Hannah, Syd injects himself with some of her blood.
 After experiencing the first symptoms, fever and disorientation, he leaves work early.
 His attempts to remove the virus' copy protection are unsuccessful, and his console breaks down during the process.

 The next day, Syd awakens from severe delirium to learn that Hannah has died from the unknown disease, and all products harvested from her have skyrocketed in popularity.
 To fix his console, Syd approaches Arvid, who sets up a meeting with Levine, the leader of the piracy group.
 Levine offers to fix the console in exchange for samples of Syd's blood, but Syd refuses.
 Levine restrains Syd and forcibly takes samples from him.
 Lethal pathogens are not legal to distribute, which only increase demands for the pathogen that killed Hannah.